curiositymotive/cm-theme-2019/README.md

 # CM-theme (2019)
 Ghost theme for Curiosity Motive (2019 edition)

 > Note: This is the previous README information.
-All information below is likely not to work currently, and will be updated eventually. (as of 06.24.19)
+All information below is likely not to work currently, and will be updated eventually.
+This is the original Casper theme, (sort of) forked from the [Casper repo](https://github.com/TryGhost/Casper).
+See their README for info on running this locally - (as of 06.24.19)

 ### Dependencies